DataScience4Psych/DataScience4Psych/docs/001_install.md

     update.packages(ask = FALSE, checkBuilt = TRUE)
     ```

-  __Note:__ this will only look for updates on CRAN.
+  __Note:__ this  code will only look for updates on CRAN.
 So if you use a package that lives *only* on GitHub or if you want a development version from GitHub, you will need to  update manually, e.g. via `devtools::install_github()`.